cmu-delphi/delphi-epidata/README.md

 We are working on collecting new ILI-related data sources may be useful to nowcasting and forecasting ILI during the COVID-19 pandemic, and will make these available as soon as possible.

-For a list of many data sources relevant to COVID-19 (case data, hospitalization data, data on interventions, etc.) we have compiled a simple [spreadsheet](https://docs.google.com/spreadsheets/d/16Nn_3ZvSLnpxRyA2DkoMMzyrd11-AlGJXasS0owln88/edit#gid=0) with links to various external sites.
+For a list of many other data sources relevant to COVID-19 (case data, hospitalization data, data on interventions, etc.) we have compiled a simple [spreadsheet](https://docs.google.com/spreadsheets/d/16Nn_3ZvSLnpxRyA2DkoMMzyrd11-AlGJXasS0owln88/edit#gid=0) with links to various external sites.